adenueltech/StarkQuest/docs/backend-guide.md

 Use a search engine like Elasticsearch or Typesense to index:

 - Bounty titles and descriptions
-- User skills and expertise
+- User skills and teamise
 - Tags and categories

 #### Index Structure